rajeshRoul/ubuntu-system-control/README.md

 # Ubuntu System Control Server

 A Flask-based application that runs as a systemd background service on Ubuntu.
-It exposes a REST API to control system power, screen state, and execute custom scripts.

 ## Setup